-An interesting situation when doing estimates is which estimates do you spend time on and which estimates are too costly to put the effort into.
-In a tough economy its almost always the case you try to make something your company is not really able to make at a reasonable profit, but you still want to get the job just to keep your machines busy.
-This is a valid assumption in some cases but it should be looked at as a business direction and/or a case by case basis.
+An interesting situation when creating estimates is determining which estimates to spend time on and which estimates are too costly to put the effort into.
+In a tough economy, your company takes on jobs that don't lead to a reasonable profit, but you will do almost anything to keep your machines busy.
+This is a valid desire, but it should be looked at on a case-by-case basis.

-Estimating the costs of estimates is critical because you do not want 90% of your effort to quote the machining, sheet metal, tubing or any other type of job and only get 10% of those jobs.
-The other factor that is really important is your ROI (return on investment).
-Estimating is a “best” guess and you are competing against others who do their best to guess a reasonable price.
+Estimating the costs of estimates is critical because you do not want 90% of your effort to go toward quoting the machining, sheet metal, tubing or any other type of job to only get 10% of those jobs.
+The other factor that is really important is your ROI (Return on Investment).
+Estimating is a "best guess" and you are almost always competing against others who do their best to guess a reasonable price.